With the president gone, Algerian officials plot next steps

-ALGIERS, Algeria (AP) — Algeria is facing a new era after President Abdelaziz Bouteflika's resignation — and questions about who's in charge and what happens next for this gas-rich country and key ally to the West in fighting terrorism.
+ALGIERS, Algeria (AP) — Algeria's Constitutional Council met Wednesday to confirm President Abdelaziz Bouteflika's resignation, as rattled international partners watch closely to see what's next for this gas-rich country and key player in the global fight against terrorism.

-Algeria's 12-member Constitutional Council is expected to meet Wednesday to confirm the departure of a man who ruled the country for 20 years and had been a fixture in the Arab world's political landscape for decades.
+Algerians woke to a new and uncertain era, after the departure of a man who had ruled Algeria for 20 years and had been a fixture in the Arab world's political landscape for decades.

+A discreet, 77-year-old Bouteflika ally — the upper house of parliament's president, Abdelkader Bensalah — is expected to take over as interim leader while Algeria plans presidential elections.
+But that might further anger the protesters who drove Bouteflika from power, and who want to overhaul a political elite seen as secretive and corrupt.

+"Our session today is related to establishing the vacancy of the post of president of the republic, following the resignation of Mr. Abdelaziz Bouteflika yesterday," said Constitutional Council president Tayeb Belaiz as he opened Wednesday's meeting of the 12-member body.

 A much-diminished Bouteflika, 82, appeared on images shown on national television Tuesday night handing his resignation letter to Constitutional Council president Tayeb Belaiz.
 Bouteflika, who hasn't spoken publicly to the nation since a 2013 stroke, appeared pale and weak and wore a traditional robe instead of his habitual suits.